 Plain distilled white 5% vinegar runs around 5 cents per oz. in the typical supermarket, when purchased by the gallon.
 It is likely to be even less in a discount department store like Target, a warehouse club like Costco or Sam’s. or home center like Home Depot or Lowe’s.
 Check your local dollar store and you just might find the cheapest option of all.

-Name brand liquid fabric softeners come in at about 10 cents per oz.—nearly three times the cost.
-As an alternative to liquid softeners, dryer sheets are a cheaper way to ruin your clothes and linens, on average about 5 cents per sheet.
+Name brand liquid fabric softeners come in at about 15 cents per oz.—nearly four times the cost.
+As an alternative to liquid softeners, dryer sheets are a cheaper way to ruin your clothes and linens, on average about 7 cents per sheet.

-When buying vinegar to use in the laundry, choose distilled white vinegar with 5% acidity.
+When buying vinegar to use in the laundry, choose the cheapest distilled white vinegar with 5% acidity.
 It contains no synthetic color and no natural plant dyes that can stain clothes.

 Plain white distilled vinegar with 5% acidity is a natural fabric softener.
 The acid helps remove detergent and soil that is left clinging to fabric fibers, which is what allows clothes and linens to come out feeling soft and clean.

 Commercial softeners work just the opposite.
 They are designed to coat fibers, leaving behind their scented residue, which can build up over time rendering those items non-absorbent, dingy gray, and anything but soft.

 A half-cup of white vinegar when added to the final rinse (pour it into the washer reservoir marked for laundry softener), on the other hand, will soften fabrics and leave no residue at all.
 A light scent can be added, if you want, with a few drops of lavender oil.
 However, once dry your laundry will not smell like vinegar.